xuliu15/talking-clock/README.md

 ### Back to Nature Clock with customized Star Wars Alarm ###
-7.1
+## 7.1
 Installation
-### STEPS TO RUN AND INSTALL HAVE BEEN TESTED USING WINDOWS.
-THERE MAY BE ISSUES OCCURRING FOR LINUX AND MACOS, SO BE ADVISED! ###
+# STEPS TO RUN AND INSTALL HAVE BEEN TESTED USING MAC OS.
+THERE MAY BE ISSUES OCCURRING FOR LINUX AND WINDOWS SO BE ADVISED! #

 Click on the green Code button at the top of the repository > Download ZIP.
 Extract the ZIP to the location where you want to install it on your computer.